ZeruiW/cloud_ai_services_tutorial/README.md

 #### Option 1: Deploy Using Azure Portal

 1. **Navigate to the Azure Portal**: Open your browser and log in to your Azure account.
 2. **Choose Service**: Navigate to the service where you want to deploy your Docker image.
-This could be Azure Kubernetes Service (AKS) or Azure App Service.
+This could be Azure App Service.
+For many microservices, Azure Kubernetes Service (AKS) could also be an option.
 3. **Configure Settings**:
     - For AKS: Select your AKS cluster and navigate to the `Containers` tab.
 Choose the image source as `Azure Container Registry`, and select your image and tag.
     - For Azure App Service: Go to `Container settings` under the Web App settings.
 Select `Azure Container Registry` and then choose your image and tag.
 4. **Deploy**: Click on the `Save` or `Apply` button to deploy your image.
 5. **Verify Deployment**: Once the deployment is complete, you'll receive a URL for your deployed service.
 Navigate to it to verify your FastAPI application is running as expected.